chkatsaros/wsl-scripts/README.md

 ### Description

 **git-merger** is a script that merges all *local* branches - except of "master" itself - with the "master" branch.
-The main case of usage is when the user executes a git pull while in the "master" branch and wants to also update local branches accordingly.
+The main case of usage is when the user executes a git pull while in the "master" branch and wants to also update the local branches accordingly.

 ### How to execute